Keycapsss/keycapsss-help-site/buildguide_en.md

 1. Check that you have all required parts
     - [ ] Image with all parts
 2. Attach or solder the battery cable to the PCB and secure the battery with the double-sided adhesive tape.
+[See above](#battery)
 3. Insert the PCB into the bottom of the case.
 Start with the USB connector and then push the overlying side down.
 Tighten the 5x screws.
 Ensure that the battery cable is not trapped between the case and the soldering nut. ![Battery cable](/img/battery-cable-1.jpeg)
 4. Place the top plate on the on PCB.
     Take a choc v1 switch and check that the 2 metal pins are straight.